Toby Sexton: 2024

 Sexton played 16 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th on the table.
 During the season, Sexton usurped Drew Hutchison to become the club's first choice halfback.
 Sexton played in Canterbury's elimination finals loss against Manly.

 2025

 On 4 July, Sexton signed a two-year deal to join French side the Catalans Dragons in the Super League.
 It had been reported a month earlier that Sexton was told his services were no longer required at the end of the 2025 NRL season after the signing of Lachlan Galvin.
 Canterbury were sitting at the top of the table at the time of this decision.

-Sexton played a total of 18 games for Canterbury in 2025 as the club finished 4th on the table.
+Sexton played a total of 18 games for Canterbury in 2025 as the club finished 3rd on the table.
 Canterbury would be eliminated from the finals in straight sets losing to both Melbourne and Penrith.
+On 29 November 2025, it was reported that Sexton had signed a two-year deal starting in 2027 with the Perth Bears becoming a marquee signing for the incoming club.
+Sexton signed this contract without having played a single match for his new club Catalans.